ozgureroglu/task_repo/README.md

-# jodel Task
+# Task Response

-This repository contains the code and documentation for;
+This repository contains the code and documentation for the given task;

-1. Link to [orchestration diagram](https://drive.google.com/file/d/1EGbxlLv4MdI3h7GhkWxVpDKraHO8J1W7/view?usp=sharing) in Draw.io with explanations on the diagram:
+1. Link to [orchestration diagram](https://drive.google.com/file/d/1EGbxlLv4MdI3h7GhkWxVpDKraHO8J1W7/view?usp=sharing) in Draw.io which includes the explanations on the diagram.
+To open and see all details of the diagram, DO NOT USE THE PREVIEW, but click on "Open with digarams.net"

 1. Post service, which was developed as a REST app to mimic the service that was mentioned in the task.
 That simply includes REST services to create, delete, list messages.
     * A github actions based pipeline has been added to demonstrate the dockerization of the service.